nwallen/carousel/README.md

 #### The following **additional** features are implemented:

-- [X] More detailed error messaging
+- [X] More detailed error messaging - required fields, TOS requirement

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. UIAlerts are pretty tedious to setup.
+Easier way?
+Can we write a function for this?
-2.
+2. How to highlight form fields or buttons to draw attention missing info.

 ### Video Walkthrough